Roland Tay: Career

+Legal Issues

+In 2009, he was sentenced to six months’ jail for criminal intimidation and for his role in beating up a former business partner.
+He had swung a crowbar at the victim and threatened to kill him in an altercation in Lavender Street in 2007.

+In September 2022, he was charged with tax evasion, and failing to register his business for Goods and Services Tax (GST).
+He received three charges of understating his income to evade tax and another count under the GST Act.
+He was also accused of failing to notify the Comptroller of GST of his company's liability to register for GST in 2010, resulting in $286,963 in tax that was not accounted for.

+On 5 September 2024, he plead guilty to the charges.
+He paid a $12,000 fine on the same day, in addition to $529,321.28 to be paid over one and a half years.

 Personal life

 Tay married his first wife in his early 20s and together they had a son and a daughter who both manage Casket Fairprice.
 At some point, the marriage ended with a divorce.
 His second marriage, which also ended with a divorce in 2001, bore him another 2 daughters, including Jenny Tay who now manages Direct Funeral Services.

 Later, Tay married his third wife Sally Ho.
 However, both Tay and Ho filed and finalized their divorce in June 2013 before being embroiled into a court battle over their properties.
 According to the court papers, the cumulated properties were estimated to be a total of about $20 million.
 In 2019, the court ruled that Tay receive 60% of the matrimonial assets while Ho received 40%.
 The verdict also saw Ho being required to hand over her interests in the Direct Funeral business to Tay, hence effectively ending her membership with the company.
 Ho eventually moved on to set up her own funeral company, Dignity Funeral, together with her son from her first marriage, Jeffery Tay.